We will reply to your message within an hour.

 The tapered end is designed to fit in a centrifuge.

-These containers include many layers of packaging to give you the best leak protection for hazardous liquids.
+Made of glass, these bottles hold harsh chemicals, such as solvents, without degrading.
+They include multiple layers of packaging to give you the best leak protection for hazardous liquids.